Playwriting Basics: The Two Hander

 with Mark Foster

-This workshop will center around three sessions with the goal of creating and writing a two-person scene.
+This workshop has been designed to be completed in three sessions with the goal of creating and writing a two-person scene.
+However, Mark is happy to adapt this workshop and its number of sessions to suit your needs.

 The first session will be a discussion of the key elements of a scene.
 Participants will be asked to read or watch the opening scene of Rosencrantz And Guildenstern Are Dead prior to the workshop for context on two-hander scenes.
 Beginning with concrete elements, participants will develop an understanding of characters, setting, dialogue, and action.
 Then the group will explore overarching narrative elements such as plot, themes, motivation, and conflict.
 This information will be delivered through a blended model of an information session and round-table discussion.
 The first session will end with participants given a framework for writing a rough draft for session two.
 Writing structures such as running notes, writing sprints, and drawing on lived experience will be given as this framework.
 Participants will be given a week to write their scene.